Skip to main content

 };

-If you are interested in testing hover, focus, and active states with Happo, you may also be interested in the applyPseudoClasses option.
+If you're interested in testing hover, focus, and active states with Happo, you may also want to use the applyPseudoClasses option.

 project

-If you have multiple projects configured for your happo.io account, you can specify the name of the project you want to associate with.
-If you leave this empty, the default project will be used.
+If you have multiple projects configured for your happo.io account, specify the name of the project you want to associate with.
+If left empty, the default project will be used.

 include

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

 stylesheets

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

-If you rely on external stylesheets, list their URLs or (absolute) file paths in this config option, e.g. ['/path/to/file.css', 'http://cdn/style.css'].
-If you're using conditionally applied stylesheets, you need to use objects instead of paths:
+If you rely on external stylesheets, list their URLs or absolute file paths in this config option, such as ['/path/to/file.css', 'http://cdn/style.css'].
+If you're using conditionally applied stylesheets, use objects instead of paths:

 module.exports = {